jericson/jericson.github.io/resume-tech.md

 * For College Confidential created a process to import Department of Education data (updated several times a year) into PostgreSQL and generate school profiles using ERB templates.
-Using Discourse's API, I edit the About topic for the matching school category.
+Using Discourse's API, I automated editing the About topic for each matching school category.

 ### College Confidential
 **Head of Community** | June 2022&ndash;November 2023